-The Interfaces Final Conference “Cultural synergies, creativity & innovation” is a two-day international event that explores how cultural synergies could contribute to innovation and creativity in the field of Culture.
+The Interfaces Final Conference “Cultural synergies, creativity & innovation” was a two-day international event that explored how cultural synergies could contribute to innovation and creativity in the field of Culture.

-The Conference includes insights, perspectives and tools developed during the Interfaces project and connects these with other initiatives, projects and collaborations in Europe and beyond.
+The Conference included insights, perspectives and tools developed during the Interfaces project and connects these with other initiatives, projects and collaborations in Europe and beyond.